-The actuarial gains and losses are recorded in net financial income/expense for the financial actuarial assumptions impact, in the net extraordinary income/expense for the demographic assumptions impact, and for the other gains and losses, they continue to be recorded in the operating profit(loss).
+The actuarial gains and losses are recorded in net financial income/expense for the financial actuarial assumptions impact, in the operating profit (loss) for the demographic assumptions impact and for the other gains and losses.

 2.16 Net turnover

 Net turnover is booked when there has been a transfer of a product's benefits and risks, as stated under the terms of a sales contract, to the purchaser.
 Returns, refunds, discounts and volume-based rebates are deducted from revenue.